Athletics: More Bolt gold as Jamaica smash relay record

 Canada finished third but were disqualified for a lane infringement, leaving the athletes in tears on the track as Trinidad and Tobago were awarded the bronze in 38.12.

-To a tumultuous noise, Bolt pulled away from American Ryan Bailey and, for once, there was no showboating as he kept going all the way to the finish even dipping for the line.
+To a tumultuous noise, Bolt pulled away from American Ryan Bailey and, for once, kept going all the way to the finish even dipping for the line.

-“I was really running hard.
-I was really focused on running as fast as possible because we really wanted the record but I smiled a lot after the race,” Bolt told a news conference.

-“I did do a little pose after the race so it was okay and the fans really appreciated the world record so they’ll forgive me for that,” he said of his lack of posturing.

-“Without the U.S., we would be nobody, and the U.S. without Jamaica would be nobody,.
-We challenge each other back and forth, every season.”

-Bolt wanted to keep the baton but track officials would not let him, resulting in boos from the 80-000 strong crowd, however the athlete said he did get it back.
+Bolt, who now has six Olympic gold medals from two Games, wanted to keep the baton but track officials would not let him, resulting in boos from the 80-000 strong crowd.

-”I got the baton back but at the start he was saying I couldn’t keep it because it’s the rule.

-“It was kind of weird because he actually told me that if I didn’t give it back I would be disqualified so I just gave it back to him,” Bolt said to laughter.

-The crowd had already worked themselves up into a frenzy after watching home favorite Mo Farah win the 5,000 to complete a distance double, and the relay, the final event of the stadium’s track and field program, took place in an atmosphere more akin to a rock concert.

-The Jamaicans then went on a lap of honor, high-fiving and kissing members of the crowd and after the medal ceremony, spectators were demanding an encore from their idol chanting “we want Bolt”.
+The Jamaicans then went on a lap of honor, high-fiving and kissing members of the crowd.

-He obliged by orchestrating the crowds’ cheering before swapping poses with Farah - doing the Britain’s ‘Mobot’ while the distance runner pulled the ‘lightning bolt’.

 It was the first time in four global championships that the U.S. men had successfully got the baton round after fluffing changeovers in Beijing four years ago and the last two world championships.